aneeshsudigala06/EverGreen/README.md

 ## Description

-A Sustainable Finance Tracker for Capital One
+A Sustainable Finance Tracker for Capital One.

 ## Features